cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01.md

 The configuration instructions are helping to deploy and to manage the systems (e.g hardware, virtualized components, tooling, network) for help the system deployer and/or infrastructure administrator.

+## NETWORK INFRASTRUCTURE
+Primary connectivity network is based on 10G rate LAN (Cat7 cabled) supporting the direct exchange between the CYDEL01 servers.

+Interconnection of physical servers is supported by a 10G Ethernet managed switch.

 ## SUPPORT INFRASTRUCTURE
 This area of technical components and/or services are dedicated to support the other environments as tools (e.g Continuous Delivery of application components on environment) and shared services (e.g virtualization systems and containers management):
 - [CYDEL 01 - Support primary server](CYDEL01-cybsup01.md)